 12 airstrips were opened to deploy rangers and conduct extensive aerial patrols

-‘If you look out here now it is one big lake.
+‘If you look out here now, it is one big lake.
 We’re on an island.
 We can just get to the headquarters with a 4×4 tractor,’ says Labuschagne.
 To resolve this, one of the first things they did was build an all-weather airstrip right next to the park.
-With good planning and the stockpiling of food, equipment and fuel, they were able to operate year round.
-They also opened 12 small airstrips at key places throughout the park, and within the first year they were able to follow the elephants as they moved.
+With good planning and the stockpiling of food, equipment and fuel, they could operate year-round.
+They also opened 12 small airstrips at key places throughout the park, and within the first year, they could follow the elephants as they moved.
 ‘10 to 12 satellite collars were fitted to elephants so we could track the main herds.
-This and the airstrips allowed us to plan and execute our ranger deployment, and perform aerial patrols with efficiency.’
+This and the airstrips allowed us to plan and execute our ranger deployment and perform aerial patrols with efficiency.’

 Putting rangers on horseback meant they were on a par with poachers

 Approximately half of the rangers are now on horseback.
-This puts them on a par with poachers when it comes to ground operations, and the horses are even better utilised during the wet season when vehicles cannot negotiate the park.
-It also gives them the ability to cover larger distances, carry more provisions and conduct patrols over a longer period.
+This puts them on a par with poachers regarding ground operations, and the horses are even better utilised during the wet season when vehicles cannot negotiate the park.
+It also allows them to cover larger distances, carry more provisions and conduct patrols over a longer period.
 Thanks to the donation to African Parks of a thoroughbred stallion to breed with local mares, their horse stock has been improved.
-Also, as a contribution to community understanding and enrichment, the services of the sire have been extended to the local people’s horses.
+Also, as a contribution to community understanding and enrichment, the sire services have been extended to the local people’s horses.

 But Zakouma is still probably the most dangerous park in Africa to be a ranger.
 ‘They have lost 23 rangers since the 90s in conflict with poaching gangs from Sudan,’ says Labuschagne.
-In September 2012, six Zakouma rangers were murdered while they were at morning prayer in what is considered to be a reprisal attack by poachers.
-Training is now conducted by French ex-military and ex-police Special Forces officers.
+In September 2012, six Zakouma rangers were murdered while they were at morning prayer in what is considered a reprisal attack by poachers.
+French ex-military and ex-police Special Forces officers now conduct training.